 PRECAUTIONS: The safety and effectiveness of cyclosporine has not been established in dogs less than 6 months of age or less than 4 lbs body weight.
-CYCLAVANOE is not for use in breeding dogs, preparant or lactating bitches.
+CYCLAVANCE is not for use in breeding dogs, pregnant experience reporting.
+Not all adverse reactions are reported to FDA CVM.
+It is not always possible to reliably or lactating bitches.
 As with any immunomodulation regimen, exacerbation of sub-clinical neoplastic and infectious conditions may occur.
-Gastrointestinal problems and gingival hyperplasia may occur at the initial recommended dose (See Animal Safety).
+Gastrointestinal problems and gingival hyperplasia may occur at the initial recommended dose (See Animal Safety)

-CYCLAVANCE may cause elevated levels of serum glucose, and should be used with caution in cases with diabetes mellitus.
+diabetes mellitus.
 If signs of diabetes mellitus develop following the use of CYCLAVANCE, consideration should be given to tapering or discontinuing the dose.

 CYCLAVANCE should be used with caution with drugs that affect the P-450 enzyme system.
-Simultaneous administration of CYCLAVANCE with drugs that suppress the P-450 enzyme system, such as azoles (e.g. ketoconazole), may lead to increased plasma levels of cyclosporine.
+Simultaneous administration of CYCLAVANCE with drugs that suppress the P-450 enzyme system, such as azoles (e.g. etoconazole), may lead to increased plasma levels of cyclosporine